SatyaSudheer/100DaysOfML/README.md

 # 100 Days Of ML - LOG

 ## Books Log:
+- [X] Predictive Analytics: The Power to Predict Who Will Click, Buy, Lie, or Die by Eric Siege
 - [ ] Fundamentals of Machine Learning for Predictive Data Analytics by John D. Kelleher, Brain Mac Namee, Aiofe D'Arcy
 - [ ] Machine Learning with Python Cookbook: Practical Solutions from Preprocessing to Deep Learning 1st Edition by Chris Albon
 - [ ] [Technical Notes](https://chrisalbon.com/) On Using Data Science & Artificial Intelligence by Chris Albon